daley-mottley/medical-calculator/project-plan/TASKS.md

 - [ ] Implement CURB-65 Calculator (in progress)
 - [ ] Implement Wells Score Calculator (in progress)
 - [ ] Implement A-a Gradient Calculator (in progress)
+- [ ] Implement Suggestion Box widget (in progress, see branch feature/suggestion-box-widget)
+- [ ] Improve Suggestion Box UI to be more user friendly (in progress, see branch feature/suggestion-box-ui-improvement)

 ### Priority 2 (High)
 - [ ] Implement unit tests for all calculator components (Some tests exist, need comprehensive coverag